Back to recipes

 This command uses the following recommended options: TypeScript and Tailwind CSS for type safety and utility-first styling, enables the React Compiler for automatic optimizations, skips linter configuration (can be added later if needed), organizes code inside a src/ directory for cleaner project structure, uses the App Router, and bootstraps with Bun as the package manager.

-Configure Bun Runtime (Optional)
+Configure Bun as the Runtime on Vercel (Optional)

 Add Bun types for better TypeScript support: